john-e-moore/tlg_wagetracker/README.md

 To create the groups (dimensions to be sliced on) run 'data/sqlite/scripts/create_wgt_groups.sql'.
 Then, to create the final analysis-ready dataset, run 'data/sqlite/scripts/create_wgt_unweighted.sql'.

 ## File Structure
-Raw data and SQLite-related code is in 'data/'.
+Raw data is in 'data/'.
 The raw data ingest script is in  'ingest/'.
-The Stata scripts provided by the Atlanta Fed are in 'stata_scripts/'.
+The SQLite-related code is in 'sqlite/'.
+The Stata scripts provided by the Atlanta Fed as well as incomplete Python conversions are in 'archive/'.